 To check the delivery date and time information specified by a customer, go to the Orders page.
 You’ll see the information about the order delivery time on each order card on that page:

 The delivery time selected by your customers will also be displayed in their order details:

-You can search local delivery orders on the Orders page by delivery date and time to see what orders should be fulfilled first.
+To find out which orders you have to fulfill first and which ones can wait, filter local delivery orders by delivery date and time.
 To do that, click Filter and then click Pickup or delivery date and time:

-You can specify the time range you are looking for, or look for orders coming in in the next 3 hours, 24 hours, on this particular day, or in the next 3 days.
+You can specify the time range you are looking for, or look for orders coming in in the next 3 hours, 24 hours, on any particular day, or over the next 3 days.

 To learn more about local delivery settings, check out our Help Center.